- Loading Your Data

 Collections automatically create indexes on every field path that is included in that collection, including those of nested paths.

-To create an index on a compound or derived field, you may use a field mapping.
-Field Mapping provide the means to create new fields by applying SQL expressions on fields of incoming documents.
+To transform incoming data by creating an index on a compound or derived field, configure and create field mappings.
+Field Mappings provide the means to create new fields by applying SQL expressions on fields of incoming documents.

 For each collection, you can set a custom retention duration.
 This determines how long each document is retained after being added to the collection.
 Low retention values can be used to keep total data indexed low, while still ensuring your applications are querying the latest data.